 A Q&A on GMP reconciliation is available.

-You may be aware that yesterday National Grid announced three significant transactions:
+You may be aware that National Grid recently announced three significant transactions:

-These transactions create a number of strategic benefits for the Company:
+The Trustee understands that these transactions are intended to create a number of strategic benefits for the Company:

 More detailed information about the Company transactions can be found on the National Grid website.